marioroy/linux-cgroup-always/README.md

 ## Systemd-run or Pool

 Choose between two approaches.

-(1) Cgroup via a transient systemd scope unit or (2) pre-defined pool of task groups with niceness support.
-If former, source the `env-systemd` file.
+- Cgroup via a transient systemd scope unit

+Source the `env-systemd` file.
+Includes helper function `cgterm_nice` to get or set the shell niceness value `[0..19]`.
 No further steps needed.

+- Pre-defined pool of task groups with niceness support

 Continue reading for the pool approach.